eyloncaplan/splits/README.md

 ---

 ### 4. Splits!
-Dataset for Group Theorization Task ~ 3.9 GB, 177 million dataset instances
+Dataset for Group Theorization Task ~ 3.9 GB, 177 thousand dataset instances

 This is the final version, formatted specifically for the **Group Theorization task**.